Joaopmoliveira/RobotUltrasoundCalibration/ReadMe.md

 ```

 These instructions are aimed at Windows, but the library should work on systems that support Ceres.
 After compiling, you can copy the CalibrationSolver.mexw64 file to the desired directory for MATLAB function calls.
 To use the library in C++ projects, link your project to the calibration_solver target in CMake.

+## Test

+Not everyone has a top of the art robotic system to test the algorithm, thus we supply a matlab script that generates a random trajectory and computes the intesection with the image plane to showcase the potential of the algorithm.

 ## Known Limitations